 Sam realised she was driving off topic slightly.
 "Yeah, I wanted you to have a normal life, at least for a bit.
 Go to university, and all that."

 Willow took a deep breath.
 She had been expecting - she didn't know what she had been expecting - but it hadn't been that.
 "You know, if I hadn't been fighting demons and vampires regularly since I was fifteen, I might agree with you.
 But I have, and, if I were still in Sunnydale, I wouldn't have stopped.
 So, this is about as normal as my life is going to get."

 Sam started walking again, slower this time.
 "That must've been tough." she empathized.
-Then she sighed, rembering that a fair amount of equipment was in her quarters - why did Jack keep insisting she go to bed even when he knew she wouldn't? - and she needed to move it.
+Then she sighed, rembering that a fair amount of equipment was in her quarters - why did Jack keep insisting she go to bed even when he knew she wouldn't?
+It meant that she was always bringing her work home with her. - and she needed to move it.
 "Hey, Willow, would you mind helping me move some equipment?"